Freya-Alpha/fa-models/README.md

 Simply commit and push into MAIN.
 Make sure you have tested well.

+Github Actions (.github/workflows/testing_and_deployment.yml) will deploy the file to pypi.org.

 -----

 Delete any old files in the /dist and build folder of your local environment.